 During World War II, Hurst was manned with coastal gun batteries and searchlights.

 Since the castle has been opened to the public many more exhibits and exhibitions have been installed.
-These include the Garrison Theatre, the Trinity House lighthouse exhibition and the Association of Lighthouse Keepers' display room.
+These include the Garrison Theatre, the Trinity House lighthouse exhibition and the Association of Lighthouse Keepers' display rooms.

 There is also a small café in the castle grounds for refreshments.

 Audio Guided Tour!